mapbox/mapbox-navigation-ios/README.md

 1. If you need voice guidance while your app is in the background, you'll also need to add the `audio` and `location` value to the `UIBackgroundModes` array.
 You can also do this by navigating to the `Capabilities` tab -> `Background Modes` and enabling the following:
     - `Audio, AirPlay, and Picture in Picture`
     - `Location updates`

-#### Storyboards
-See [this guide](https://github.com/mapbox/mapbox-navigation-ios/blob/master/docs/Storyboards.md) for usage with storyboards.

 #### Styling